caballeroac/azure_wrf/README.md

 module avail
 module load gcc-9.2.0
 module load mpi/openmpi

+# spack external find (optional)
 ```

 Now install wrf application with the following options:
 ```
 alias python='/usr/bin/python3.6'
-spack install wrf %gcc@9.2.0 ^openmpi    # Note that could take few hours to install and compile all dependencies.
+spack install wrf %gcc@9.2.0 ^openmpi@4.1.0    # Note that could take few hours to install and compile all dependencies.
 ```

-ERROR:
+It will give a error in line 292 when building.
+There is a bug in the WRF version, just replace the lines as indicated below:
 ```
          # num of compile jobs capped at 20 in wrf
 -        num_jobs = str(min(int(make_jobs, 10)))